 - 4. Advanced System HVAC Efficiency.
 This approach builds on top of the "Minimum Efficiency" approach, and in addition to making System Performance a requirement for compliance, it adds a certain factor to the compliance margin to encourage better performance than the target system.
-This is the approach that has been adopted by Seattle Energy Code (SEC 2018). - 5.
+This is the approach that has been adopted by Seattle Energy Code (SEC 2018).
+Sample language for this approach is included in Appendix B and also requires the inclusion of language in Appendix A - 5.
 Energy Credits.
 The System Performance approach has also been adopted into the Energy Credits approach (Hart et al. 2021).
 The Energy Credits approach, adopted in the 2021 IECC (ICC 2020), includes extra efficiency measures, and adequate measures must be selected to satisfy an "additional" efficiency requirement.
 The efficiency requirement is stated on a point scale, with each measure assigned points or energy credits based on percentage of reduction in total building cost.
-Energy credits representing a 5% reduction in HVAC energy input can be included in the list of energy credit measures.
+Energy credits representing a 5% or greater reduction in HVAC energy input-as measured by TSPR-can be included in the list of energy credit measures.
 The HVAC System Performance approach can be used to demonstrate how the proposed system is more efficient overall than a target system.
 Then that improvement can be used to prorate the energy credit points.
 This approach has been proposed for the Energy Credits section of the 2022 WSEC (Hart 2021).
+Sample language for this approach is included in Section 6.0.

-This technical brief focuses on the HVAC System Minimum Efficiency, Advanced HVAC System Efficiency, and Energy Credits approaches and provides adoptable code language for jurisdictions targeting any of those three.
-These approaches are of interest because they result in the most HVAC system savings.
+This technical brief focuses on the HVAC System alternative, Minimum HVAC Efficiency, Advanced HVAC System Efficiency, and Energy Credits approaches and provides adoptable code language for jurisdictions targeting any of those approaches.